 - Blue light blocking

-Other types of glasses are available with or without a prescription, and Boston Vision can help you select the best option for you as necessary.
+Other types of affordable eyewear are available with or without a prescription, and your eye doctor at Boston Vision can help you select the best option for you as necessary.
 These include:

 - Reading glasses